soazcomms/soazcomms.github.io/README.md

 # The Process
 The GitHub workflow [**DSN-process_data**](https://github.com/soazcomms/soazcomms.github.io/blob/main/.github/workflows/DSN-process_data.V02.yml) runs every day at 17:00 UTC (in production mode; currently runs manually).
 If it finds data in the github directory DSNdata/NEW, it processes it (see below).

 ### Step 1
 SQM/TESS raw data are uploaded to DSNdata/NEW.
 This process may be manual (e.g. SQMs w/o internet) or automatic (we are working on this step).
-The files are labeled with the site and sensor name, DSNnnn-U_SiteName_yy-ss.dat where:
+The files are labeled with the site and sensor name, DSNnnn-U_SiteName_yy-sss.dat where:
-- nnn is a site sequence number
+* nnn is a site sequence number
 * U is the type of the unit, S (T) for SQM (TESS)
 * SiteName describes the site
 * yy is the year when the data are obtained
-+ sss is a sequence number for files uploaded each year
+* sss is a sequence number for files uploaded each year

-Two other GitHub workflows harvest data for processing:
+Two other GitHub workflows harvest data for processing into DSNdata/NEW:
 - [**DSN-get-SQM**] runs weekly, finds and downloads new SQM data uploaded manually to a google drive that DSNsoaz owns.
 Ethernet-enabled SQM units eventually will also upload to the google drive.
 + [**DSN-get-TESS**] runs monthly, finds and downloads new TESS data.